GetStream/vg/README.md

 ## Example usage

-This is a basic example showing basic usage of `vg`.
-See below and `vg help` for more information.
+Below is an example showing some basic usage of `vg`.
+See further down and `vg help` for more information and examples.

 ```bash
 $ cd $GOPATH/src/github.com/Getstream/example